kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

 ## The 'getInfo' Function

-You can implement a `getInfo` function (its name depends on the configuration provided in the `strategies` attribute) that will be used by Kuzzle Backend to get information about a user's credentials for the given strategy.
+You can implement a `getInfo` function that will be used by Kuzzle Backend to get information about a user's credentials for the given strategy.
+The actual name of this function can be set in the `strategies` object using the `getInfo` method.

 <aside class="warning">
 Kuzzle Backend will NEVER expose data managed by plugins.
 Plugins are entirely responsible for the data they expose.<br/>